 Overview

-'Back-to-top' button provides a convenient and efficient way for users to scroll back up to the top of long pages.
+'Back to top' button provides a convenient and efficient way for users to scroll back up to the top of long pages.

-The 'back-to-top' button, commonly found on Design System websites, is a small button placed at the bottom right of the page that allows users to quickly scroll back up to the top of the page.
+The 'back to top' button, is a small button placed at the end of the page on the bottom right.
 Its purpose is to provide a convenient and efficient way for users to navigate through long pages, without having to manually scroll all the way back to the top.

 Example